Here are a couple ways to learn about who I am and what I do. First, some narrative. Then, a couple short bios that can be adapted for use elsewhere.

 Academic Foci

-1. Pop culture and archaeology/anthropology
+- Pop culture and archaeology/anthropology

-2. Children’s landscapes in the past
+- Children’s landscapes in the past

-3. Programming and pedagogy within archaeology/anthropology
+- Data literacy-focused pedagogy within archaeology/anthropology

 But that shouldn’t stay there

+Besides publicly accessible articles, in 2016-2018, I moderated panels bringing an anthropological and academic perspective to pop culture conventions.
+I then brought this idea as a kind of outreach back to academic conferences.
+I hope to do more of these in the future as my time frees up now that the dissertation is done.
 In the meantime though, I’ve appeared on the Asians Represent Podcast, Curiosity in Focus, and the Archaeological Fantasies podcast talking about my work and what archaeology can bring to worldbuilding in fiction.

-I also have hobbies like aikido and storytelling.
-I hope to put some of the creative work I do online in the future but for now, I’ll link to things that already exist.
+I’m also a Shodan (or first degree black belt) in aikido and a board member of Storytellers of New Mexico.
+I hope to put more of the creative work I do online in the future but for now, I’ll link to things that already exist.

 Academic Bio (third person)

-Paulina F. Przystupa is a Filipine-Polish-Canadian-American a settler in North America and graduate student in the Department of Anthropology at the University of New Mexico in Albuquerque, USA.
+Paulina F. Przystupa is a Filipine-Polish-Canadian-American a settler in North America and holds an MA (2014) and PhD (2025) from the Department of Anthropology at the University of New Mexico in Albuquerque, USA.
+Paulina began studying archaeology at the University of Washington (Seattle, WA, USA) where Paulina earned a BA (2012) majoring in History and Anthropology.
 Paulina is a historical landscape archaeologist who focuses on the interaction between learning culture and the way that humans structure their physical world.
 Specifically, Paulina’s dissertation examines the built environment of children’s institutions in the United States between 1865 and 1935.
+Currently, Paulina is the Postdoctoral Researcher in Archaeological Data Literacy at the Alexandria Archives Institute and has been part of the Data Literacy Program since late 2020.

 Public Bio (first person)